jshan9078/weebAPI/README.md

 ### Bypassing DDoS-Guard

 Animepahe employs a DDoS-Guard guard challenge.
 This is not of concern if one is hosting the API locally, but if it is being hosted on a service such as *AWS* or *Google Cloud Run*, the the python requests library fails to fetch the frontend of animepahe.
-To solve this, cookies and headers can be used as shown in the various functions inside the [weebAPI folder](https://github.com/JonnyACCI/weebAPI/tree/main/weebAPI).
-Credit for the function used to retrieve cookies goes to [gallery-dl](https://github.com/mikf/gallery-dl)
+To solve this, cookies and User-Agent HTTP headers can be used as shown in the various functions inside the [weebAPI folder](https://github.com/JonnyACCI/weebAPI/tree/main/weebAPI).
+Credit for the function used to retrieve cookies goes to [gallery-dl](https://github.com/mikf/gallery-dl).

 ### Decrypting the Intermediary Page
 *When one tries to download an episode off animepahe (after choosing the desired download option), they will redirected to a `pahe.win` page.*